DocDooom/DocDooom/README.md

 </p>
 <h2 align="center">McZane Gabriel Desir</h2>

-Hi, I'm  McZane but everybody calls me **Gabe**!
+Hi, I'm  Gabriel but everybody calls me **Gabe**!
 An enthusiastic life-long **software/electronics** hobbyist who is eager to upskill and contribute to a team on worldclass projects!

 ## Spotlight